Fiware/showcase.gsma.dataModels/specs/WasteManagement/WasteContainerIsle/doc/spec.md

     -   Attribute type: List of references to [WasteContainer](../../WasteContainer/doc/spec.md) entities.
     -   Allowed values.
-Container's id.
+Container's ID.
     -   Optional

 -   `areaServed` : Higher level area to which the isle belongs to.
 It can be